Pitt's surprising first-place ACC run fueled by disrespect

-PITTSBURGH (AP) — The anger is still tangible to Greg Elliott and the rest of the Pittsburgh Panthers.
+PITTSBURGH — The anger is still tangible to guard Greg Elliott and the rest of the Pittsburgh Panthers.
 Accessible, too.

-A couple of swipes on Elliott's phone takes him back to the preseason poll that picked Pitt to finish 14th in the 15-team Atlantic Coast Conference.
-Four months, 19 wins and one surprising sprint to the top of the ACC later, it still makes the guard shake his head.
+A couple of swipes on Elliott's phone take him back to the preseason poll that picked Pitt to finish 14th in the 15-team ACC.
+Four months, 19 wins and one surprising sprint to the top of the ACC later, it still makes Elliott shake his head.

-“I think our whole team, put together, felt disrespected,” the Marquette transfer said.
+“I think our whole team, put together, felt disrespected,” said Elliott, a Marquette transfer.
 “Everyone felt like they had a chip on their shoulder and had something to prove.”

-The edge has not dulled even with Pitt (19-7, 12-3 ACC) inching toward its first NCAA tournament berth since 2016 — maybe because the slights continue to pile up.
+The edge hasn't dulled, even with Pitt (19-7, 12-3 ACC) inching toward its first NCAA tournament berth since 2016 — maybe because the slights continue to pile up.

+Syracuse coach Jim Boeheim said earlier this month the Panthers were among the teams that “bought” players to help turn their programs around, a comment the Hall of Famer quickly walked back.

 People are also reading…